 - Availability of printed prevention and support materials

-- Panel of professionals to field questions
+- A panel of professionals to field questions

 - Access to Suicide Prevention Lifeline/ Crisis Text Line